CONF./CFP- ASN 2009 Convention, Deadline Reminder: 5 November 2008

 statements of each participant and include full references of their

 last or forthcoming publication, if applicable.
-Graduate students can
+Graduate students must

-indicate the title of their dissertation and year of projected defense.
+indicate the title of their dissertation, the year they join a

 PROPOSALS FOR FILMS OR VIDEOS must include the name, email and

-affiliation of the author, a postal address for paper mail, the title,
+affiliation of the author, a postal address for hard (paper mail), the

-a 500-word abstract of the film/video and a 100-word biographical statement.
+500-word abstract of the theme of the film and a 100-word biographical

 PROPOSALS USING AN INNOVATIVE FORMAT must include the title of the